MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 # ConfigurationManager Module

 ## Description
-This section contains the help topics and about topics for the Configuration Manager Cmdlets.
+This section contains the help topics and about topics for the Configuration Manager cmdlets.

-## ConfigurationManager Cmdlets
+## ConfigurationManager cmdlets

 ### [Add-CMAndroidDeploymentType](Add-CMAndroidDeploymentType.md)
 Adds an Android deployment type.